faircloth-lab/phyluce-workflows/README.md

     ```bash
     cd mapping
     # <edit config file or run using example>
-    # change cores to suite your system
+    # change cores to suit your system
     snakemake --cores 1
     ```